muhammadn/firetail-go-lib/examples/petstore-chi/README.md

   ```
   < HTTP/1.1 405 Method Not Allowed
   < Content-Type: text/plain
-  [firetail] "/pets" path does not support DELETE method
+  firetail - "/pets" path does not support DELETE method
   ```

 - Requests made to paths defined in your appspec, with methods defined in your appspec, but with a `Content-Type` that hasn't been defined in your appspec: